mtripg6666tdr/candyget/README.md

 console.log(result.body);
 ```

-It's good you write your custom validation function with or without your favorite schema validator such as `ajv`, `zod` and so on in the `validator` option.
+It is beneficial to write your custom validation function, with or without using a schema validator such as ajv or zod, in the validator option.
-Note that if you specify `validator` and candyget fails the validation of the response body, the promise will be rejected even if there is no no-http error.
+Please note that if you specify a validator and the response body fails validation, the promise will be rejected even if there is no HTTP error.

 ## For TypeScript users
-Due to complex overloads, sometimes TypeScript marks as an error the different location, not the actual wrong location.
-In this situation, make sure that your arguments are passed correctly (e.g. the duplicated request body or arguments order).
-Even so if you think it's a bug, feel free to create new issue.
+Due to complex overloads, TypeScript may mark some errors at a different location than the actual incorrect location.
+In this situation, ensure that your parameters are passed correctly, for example, by avoiding duplicated request bodies or by correctly ordering the parameters.
+However, if you believe that it could be a bug, feel free to create a new issue.

 ## License
 [MIT](LICENSE)